serimmmmm/openmusichistory/purcell_rondeau.md

 | c.1695 | Died on November 21, 1695, at his house in Westminster, likely around age 36.
 He was buried in Westminster Abbey. |

+Sir Peter Lely's "Barbara Villiers, Duchess of Cleveland, as St. Catherine of Alexandria" showcases the opulence of Charles II's court.
+Barbara Villiers was one of the most influential mistresses of the king at the time.
+The portrait, disguised as a saint, is an attempt to idealize the inner aspects of the person.
+It reflects the trend of Baroque-era portraiture, idealizing the subject.
+This piece highlights the status and visibility of mistresses within the court.
+It serves as a prime example of the prevailing trends in Baroque portraiture.
+Alongside Purcell's music, it offers a glimpse into the artistic tastes of the upper class of that era.

 ## List of Inportant Works